mongodb/mongo/docs/server-parameters.md

 the current version of the cluster server parameter.
 * `reset()` must be implemented and should update the cluster server parameter back to its default value.

+All cluster server parameters are tenant-aware, meaning that on serverless clusters, each tenant has an isolated set of parameters.
+The `setClusterParameter` and `getClusterParameter` commands will pass the `tenantId` on the command request to the `ServerParameter`'s methods.
+On dedicated (non-serverless) clusters, `boost::none` will be passed.
+IDL-defined cluster server parameters will handle the passed-in `tenantId` automatically and store separate parameter values per-tenant.
+Specialized server parameters will have to take care to correctly handle the passed-in `tenantId` and to enforce tenant isolation.

 See [server_parameter_specialized_test.idl][specialized-cluster-server-param-test-idl] and
 [server_parameter_specialized_test.h][specialized-cluster-server-param-test-data] for examples.